Rank 2 local systems and abelian varieties: A question of Grothendieck

 Let $k'$ be the algebraic closure of $k$ in $k(X)$.
 Then $k'/k$ is a finite, purely inseparable extension.
-If we prove the theorem for the geometrically integral scheme $X/k'$, then by the following Proposition \ref{Proposition:descent_AV_via_BT_purely_inseparable} we will have proven the theorem for $X/k$.
+If we prove the theorem for the geometrically integral scheme $X/k'$, then by Proposition \ref{Proposition:descent_AV_via_BT_purely_inseparable} we will have proven the theorem for $X/k$.
 Therefore we reduce to the case that $X/k$ is geometrically integral.

 We now explain why we may reduce to the case $k=\bar{k}$.
-As $X/k$ is now supposed to be geometrically integral, $k(X)/k$ is a regular field extension and \cite[Theorem 5.4]{conrad2006chow} implies that the construction of $k(X)/k$ trace commutes with arbitrary field extensions $E/k$.
-On the other hand, the $k(X)$-morphism $B_{0,\eta}\rightarrow A_{\eta}$ is an isomorphism if and only if the it is when base-changed to $\bar{k}(X)$.
+As $X/k$ is now supposed to be geometrically integral, $k(X)/k$ is a regular field extension and \cite[Theorem 5.4]{conrad2006chow} implies that the construction of $k(X)/k$ trace commutes with \emph{arbitrary} field extensions $E/k$.
+On the other hand, the $k(X)$-morphism $B_{0,\eta}\rightarrow A_{\eta}$ is an isomorphism if and only if the its base-change to $\bar{k}(X)$ is an isomorphism.